-Being sick and in the hospital is stressful for children because they are faced with different routines, unfamiliar surroundings, strange faces, limited family contact, as well as different food, smells and sounds.
+Children who are sick and in the hospital face new routines, unfamiliar surroundings, strange faces, limited family contact, and different food, smells and sounds.
+It can be a stressful time for the whole family.

 Talk to your transplant team about programs or therapists that can help minimize emotional strain.